-There are literally hundreds of ways to raise money to support the drive to cure Rett Syndrome and not all of them require months of hard training.
+There are literally hundreds of ways to raise money to support efforts to speed treatments and a cure for Rett and not all of them require months of hard training.

 Whether it’s a run, bike ride, swim, walk, cake bake, sponsored silence, obstacle race or something a bit crazy, set up your Just Giving page today and help make Rett history.